What is dry RV camping or what is dry camping?

 When all is said and done, what does dry camping actually mean?
-It means having crazy fun without paying through the nose for it.
+It means having crazy fun without paying through the nose for it or in simple term free camping.
 If you had to camp in a campsite with utilities, you would mostly pay a fee for them.
 However, with this bare-knuckle kind of camping, you can actually save that money towards your dream vacation in Africa or elsewhere.

 Do not head out blindly amidst all the excitement because there is more to it than meets the eye.
-With so many resources online about dry camping, do read up some about it so that you can be ready.
-Remember, you can never be too ready when you are going away from home and anyway, it is better to err on the side of caution.
+With so many resources online, read up about the advantage and possible disadvantages so that you can be ready.
+Remember, you can never be too ready when you are going away from home, and anyway, it is better to err on the side of caution.

 Heck yeah!
 Bring them along, get double the trouble, and triple, well, actually more than triple, the fun.
 Ok, there will be issues.
 You have to bring more resources because the further you are from home, the hungrier they get.
 Dry rations, much more water, games for fun, toys and everything else that should go into the RV should be brought along.